jwouellette/TPF-5_372-Unit_Test_Suite/README.md

 - The IFC4.3.x documentation at https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/concepts/content.html and
 - The offical AASHTO IDM at https://store.transportation.org/Item/CollectionDetail?ID=241.

-If you have any questions, please use the Discussions section of this repo.
-If you find problems/errors/issues with the TIs, please use the Issues section to submit an Issue.
+If you have any questions, please use the [*Discussions*](https://github.com/jwouellette/TPF-5_372-Unit_Test_Suite/discussions) section of this repo.
+If you find problems/errors/issues with the TIs, please use the [*Issues*](https://github.com/jwouellette/TPF-5_372-Unit_Test_Suite/issues) section to submit an Issue.
+All relevant technical and implementation documentation can be found in the [*Wiki*](https://github.com/jwouellette/TPF-5_372-Unit_Test_Suite/wiki)

 While this repo is public, all participation access (Collaborator) is restricted to the project Software Vendors Advisory Group members.
 For more info about joining the project SVAG, please send a message to jwouellette@gmail.com.